Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Maret 2026 20.23.28 UTC
+- WIB: Kamis, 12 Maret 2026 22.02.31 UTC
-- WITA: Kamis, 12 Maret 2026 21.23.28 UTC
+- WITA: Kamis, 12 Maret 2026 23.02.31 UTC
-- WIT: Kamis, 12 Maret 2026 22.23.28 UTC
+- WIT: Jumat, 13 Maret 2026 00.02.31 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: nature
+Kategori: friendship